-They study, prompted by the lack of scientific data about inadvertent gluten exposure, involved researchers from Winnipeg, Manitoba and the Harvard Medical School Celiac Research Program.
-They followed 105 newly diagnosed celiac patients over six months.
+The lack of scientific data about inadvertent gluten exposure led to this research that followed 105 newly diagnosed celiac patients over six months.
+The study involved researchers from Winnipeg, Manitoba and the Harvard Medical School Celiac Research Program.

 The biggest risk factor was one the patients had the least control over: eating food that had been prepared by others, either in a restaurant or in someone else’s home.

-Researchers will continue to follow these patients to see if time and experience leads to fewer incidents of accidental gluten exposure.
+Researchers will continue to follow these patients to see if time and experience with the gluten-free diet leads to fewer incidents of accidental gluten exposure.